Home Compare ONON vs PODD

 On Holding vs Insulet: Which Stock Looks Stronger in 2026?

-Insulet leads structurally, with growth as the clearest single gap between the two profiles.
-On still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Insulet holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+On still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.